-The distributions of ammonia, methane and $N_2O$ emissions from agricultural sources were mapped at a 5x5 km resolution by the Centre for Ecology and Hydrology (CEH).
-This work is undertaken as a subcontract of the NAEI.
+The distributions of ammonia, methane and N2O emissions from agricultural sources were mapped at by the Centre for Ecology and Hydrology (CEH).
 Data from the Agricultural Census for England, Scotland, Wales and Northern Ireland were combined with emission factors for livestock, fertiliser use and CEH Land Cover Map 2007 data within the CEH model to calculate emissions maps.

-A small proportion of emissions from the incineration of animal carcases were mapped as a point source e.g. for large facilities.
+A small proportion of emissions from the incineration of animal carcases were mapped as a point source.
 For the majority of national total emissions, however, little is known about the location of this activity.
 As a result, the residual was mapped as an area source across all UK arable land.